Navigator365/Notes/content/CMSC417/Transport Layer/TCP - Transmission Control Protocol.md

 	- FIFO scheduling sucks, especially if one type of traffic NEEDS to get there faster
 	- Strict priority scheduling can help those types of traffic by making a queue per priority level, but may starve lower-priority traffic types, since a higher-priority queue may always be sending messages
 	- Weighted fair scheduling splits the queue into multiple queues based on message class, and dedicates sending messages proportionally across each of those queues, ensuring no type will be starved.
+## TCP Congestion Control Exploits

+These are some exploits that basic TCP congestion control is vulnerable to, allowing a malicious connection to force a server to send at an arbitrary rate.

+1. ACK Division: While a sender's in slow-start, we as the receiver can send arbitrarily many ACKs of the same segment we received, arbitrarily (and exponentially, if we do this successively) boosting the cwnd.
+FIX: Only increase the cwnd when the reciever has ack'd a whole segment.
+2. In fast retransmit, each duplicate ack expands the cwnd by one.
+So, we'll send extra duplicate acks, which rapidly expands cwnd.
+The fix for this is similar: only count dup-acks from separate segments.
+3. We'll ack packets in advance just to increase cwnd.
+While this reduces reliability, this does allow us to arbitrarily increase cwnd.
+The fix for this is more complicated: we'll randomize the segment boundary per-segment, so a receiver won't be able to guess what the next segment boundary will be.
+If we receive an ack for a segment boundary we didn't set, disregard it.